tibortomacs/texfireplace/README.md

 Download the **[TeXfireplace installer][Download]** (about 4MB) and run it!
 Internet connection is required for installation.
 After finishing the process (about 5-10 minutes) click the TeXstudio icon on the desktop (or in the start menu) and happy LaTeXing!
-When using the portable version, you must run TeXstudio with the texfireplace.vbs file.
+When using the portable version, you must run TeXstudio with the texstudio.vbs file.

 [<img src="download.svg" height="30"/>][Download]